Branch: Army Intelligence Service (AIS)

 I came to know and respect the CO of the 9th’s Communications Battalion; a crusty, older but very decent and practical Lt.
 Colonel.
 During our last field operation before heading for Vietnam, he appeared at our operations tent on a cold, windy and snowy Sunday morning in late November 1966 and announced that he was “G-damned” if he’d keep his Battalion out in the field freezing their butts off when we were all headed for the heat of Vietnam.
 “What kind of training was that,” he asked.
 “Hell,” he said, “I could have everybody stand outside the barracks for an hour and get really cold if this is cold weather training we’re talking about here.”
 He said he was pulling his people back into their barracks and as far as he was concerned, we could do the same.
 He reasoned that if his battalion was gone there wasn’t anything for us to do anyway.
 I agreed with his reasoning and did likewise.
 When my CO questioned why we were out of the field and back into the barracks so soon, I quoted the Lt.
 Colonel word-for-word.
 My CO, being a reasonable man and on good terms with the Lt.
 Colonel, agreed; much to the pleasure and relief of my platoon.

 Being we were an unusual “beast” attached to the 9th Division.
 The Division hadn’t planned for all our logistics needs.
 We did get a company area, barracks, training building, mess hall, food rations and a supply room, but we hadn’t been figured in for weapons training, ammo, range time, etc. We officers worked out the range time but without ammo we didn’t feel good about instructing the company to shout “Bang” whenever they pulled the trigger at the range.
 We needed ammo, but the Division said the available supply of ammo had all been issued and none of the infantry brigades queried said they’d share any of theirs with us.
 Several 335th junior ASA officers were discussing our ammo conundrum one Saturday evening in the 9th’s “O” club when an unknown officer sidled up to us and said, “You guys need ammo?”
 “Yes,” we answered, “we need ammo”.
-He said he had plenty and if we’d meet him tomorrow morning at a particular location in the boonies of Fort Riley, “Anything you guys need we have and you can have all you want.”
-We wondered, what the hell, but it seemed worth the investment in time so we said we’d meet him the next morning (Sunday).
+He said he had plenty and if we’d meet him tomorrow morning at a particular location in the boonies of Fort Riley, “Anything you guys need we have; you can have all you want.”
+We wondered, but it seemed worth the investment in time so we said we’d meet him the next morning (Sunday).
 At 7:00 AM we arrived on location, with a covered 3/4 ton and a jeep.
 There he was, alone and driving an MP Jeep, obviously an MP officer.
 He recounted that as the 1st Division had moved out of Fort Riley heading for Vietnam and ahead of the 9th Division arriving, he and several other MP officers were assigned to search the 1st Division’s arms rooms and secure any weapons and ammo they found.
 Well, he and some fellow MP officers found literally tons of ammo left behind by the 1st Division.
 Consequently, they hatched a Saturday night “O” club plan, over too much alcohol, that they would gather all of that ammo and sell it for a decent profit and nobody else would ever know.
 Seemed like a good plan at the time, but as they gathered the ammo and saw the massive quantity collected they realized that with all that ammo it was unlikely they could stay under the radar; all the boxes and crates of munitions had serial numbers, all potentially traceable to them if one of the potential buyers squealed.
 Getting caught selling US Army ammo could earn them heavy time at Fort Leavenworth repenting for their inebriated Saturday night plan.
 So, they dug a fifty yard wide and long by four-foot-deep hole in the Fort Riley boonies, lined the hole with tarps and heavy plastic sheeting, unloaded enough munitions to supply a small army for a decent six month war and covered the whole mess with more tarps and plastic to keep out the rain and a layer of dirt and grass to camouflage the ammo dump they’d created.

 Having being cordially invited to the early Sunday morning munition’s gathering, several ASA officers set to work with shovels unearthing our company’s training ammo and filling the back of a 3/4 ton with shooting and blowing-up stuff.
 What we sincerely dreaded was going to Vietnam with an ASA company, mostly E-3’s, who hadn’t put a round of ammo through their rifles since basic training.
 All of the ASA Officers there that morning were OCS graduates and we’d all been well trained at Ft.
 Benning to improvise and get the job done; so, we did.
 Not having been authorized an allotment of ammo, we couldn’t store it in the arms room; somebody might ask where we got the ammo and we couldn’t say, much too embarrassing to tell.
 As intelligence officers, we’d all been suitably trained at Fort Devens to keep secrets and protect our sources.